am-derrick/alx-backend-javascript/README.md

-# This repository contains files for the Project: 0x00.
-ES6 Basics
+# This repository contains files for projects in ALX Backend Javascript.